TomasBivainis/f1-analysis/README.md

 ## Commands

-- type `python3 main.pt` to scrape all of the needed information.
+- type `python3 main.py` to scrape all of the needed information.